BRKalow/digifoosball/README.md

 information from a device rigged up to a foosball table.
 Tracks stats and scores for foosball games.

+There is also support for a 'manual scoring' mode which does not require any additional hardware or Device Cloud interaction.

 Browser Support
 ---------------